rvsyn/rvsyn/README.md

 ### Hi there 👋
 *Note: In the meantime, I will be using this username instead of my full name.
-I have (still, yet) to find the backed assertions from my working notes, so for now this text will be as is.*
+I have to find the backed assertions from my working notes, so for now this text will be as is.
+Consider it empirically sourced.*

+## What does this project (will) do?
-## What is this repo about:
+(What is this user/user repo about)
-I am studying how to build a system that shows the underlying design decisions explicit to their output, their inference to a set of viable solutions, to be generated to comply with requirements, aimed to (in the future) assist design endeavors outside of the perception of "whim" but from a logical approach.
+I am currently studying (and iterating) how to build a system that shows the underlying design decisions explicit to their output, their inference to a set of viable solutions to comply with sets of requirements, aimed to assist design endeavors from a white-box approach (both deterministic and probabilistic).

 Can a design be explicit in its measured sources of decision?
-Can a it be *solved* as a sequence of evaluations?
+It is an idea I´ve been working on from some time ago, and for the moment the hypotheses hold against simple scripts, but I would like to open the concept basis to more testing.
+In some more weeks I might have some parts uploaded here (instead of being drawings at a portfolio of works).

+## Why this project will be useful?
+I (naively) plan to make explicit a design process, to be automated by comparative intelligences.
+Having a explicit design approach could help with the decision methods during the stages of development.
+That is the long term goal.
+At least if I die of whatever the concept could float away.

+I am working in this concept:
 ## When is a design a good one?

 Formally, a design is a method of communication between Sender and Receiver, crafted with a purpose.